zestyping/openpixelcontrol/README.md

     gl_server (Mac or Linux only) - Receives OPC commands from a client and displays the LED pixels in an OpenGL simulator.
-Takes a "layout file" that specifies the locations of the pixels; each line of the file gives the (x, y, z) coordinates for a pixel as three floating-point numbers separated by spaces.
+Takes a "layout file" that specifies the locations of the pixels in a JSON array; each item in the array should be a JSON object of the form {"point": [x, y, z]}
+        where x, y, z are the coordinates of the pixel in space.

     tcl_server - Receives OPC commands from a client and uses them to control Total Control Lighting pixels (see http://coolneon.com/) that are